vitkolos/notes-iuip/semestr1-erasmus/generative-multimodal-ai/lecture.md

 		- to generate $x$, we can use the prior and the decoder
 	- covariance matrix has to be symmetric and positive
 		- we assume the matrix to be diagonal
-		- instead of estimating the variance directly, we estimate the log-variance
+		- instead of estimating the variance directly, we estimate the log-variance (→ variance is positive)
 	- the network outputs $\mu_\theta,\eta_\theta$
 		- $z$ goes in, the outputs have the dimension of $x$
 		- the model learns $p(x\mid z)$